theNewDynamic/hugo-component-tnd-seo/README.md

 # TND SEO

-Hugo components for everything SEO.
+Hugo component for everything SEO.

 Details to come.